intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash build-docker-image.sh
 ```

-To train a model with PPML in Analytics Zoo and BigDL, you need to prepare the data first.
+To train a model with PPML in BigDL, you need to prepare the data first.
 The Docker image is taking ResNet and CIFAR-10 as example.

 You can download the Cifar-10 dataset from [here](https://www.cs.toronto.edu/~kriz/cifar.html) The dataset contains two sub-directories, namely, train and val.
 Users need to set this dataset directory behind the "-f" flag in command line.
 If need, you can modify this dataset to meet your useful need.